Judith Herzberg

-Judith Frieda Lina Herzberg (born 4 November 1934) is a Dutch poet and writer.
+Judith Frieda Lina Herzberg (born November 4, 1934) is a Dutch poet and writer.

 Life and work

 Judith Herzberg is the daughter of lawyer and writer Abel Herzberg.
 During World War II Herzberg went into hiding on various locations.
 Since 1983 Herzberg lives alternately in the Netherlands and Israel.
 She mainly writes poems and plays, and also works on films.
 Herzberg debuted in 1961 as a poet in the weekly Vrij Nederland.
 Two years later, she published her first poetry collection, Zeepost.
 She also wrote the plays Leedvermaak, Charlotte and Rijgdraad, which were made into films by Frans Weisz.
 Charlotte is about the painter Charlotte Salomon who was murdered in Auschwitz.
 In 1997 Herzberg received the P. C. Hooft Award for her entire oeuvre.
+In 2018, she was awarded the Prijs Der Nederlandse Letteren.